Facebook's ascent has investors betting on more gains

 Twitter and Yelp are expected to report results on Tuesday afternoon, and LinkedIn’s results are scheduled for Thursday.

-So far, there is little to suggest traders are preparing for the kind of selloff that social media shares experienced last quarter, said Anshul Agarwal, equity derivative strategist at Bay Crest Partners in New York.
+So far, there is little to suggest traders are preparing for the kind of selloff seen in social media names last quarter, said Anshul Agarwal, equity derivative strategist at Bay Crest Partners in New York.